How to treat hepatitis B safely

 5. Use Medications Carefully

-• Avoid self-medicating
+• Avoid self-prescription

 6. Maintain Good Hygiene